kozakvoj/url-expander/README.md

 # URL Expander

 Promise based URL expander for Node with multiple supported shorteners.
+Wherever possible it uses API provided by shortener services.
+This way you can achieve the best performance result.

 Currently, these shorteners are supported:

 - Goo.gl - using API
 - Bit.ly - using API